-3.5.3 Adjustable Payment (AP) Table
+3.5.4 Adjustable Payment (AP) Table

+Adjustable Payment (AP) lable

 Interest Only Payments?

 Optional Payments?

 Step Payments?

 Seasonal Payments?

-Monthly Principal and Intere st Payments
+Monthly Principal and Interes t Payments

 First Change/Amount

 Subsequent Changes

 Maximum Payment

-FIGURE 47: ADJUSTABLE PAYMENT (AP) TABLE OF THE CLOSING DISCLOSURE does not contain these features, do not disclose the AP Table.
+FIGURE 47: ADJUSTABLE PAYMENT (AP) TABLE OF THE CLOSING DISCLOSURE

+Disclose the Adjustable Payment (AP) Table when the periodic principal and interest payment may change after consummation, but not because of a change to the interest rate, or the loan is a seasonal payment product. (§ 1026.38(m)) If the loan does not contain these features, do not disclose the AP Table.
 (Comment 38(m)-3) The same information that was or would have been disclosed in the AP Table on the Loan Estimate is disclosed in the AP Table on Closing Disclosure page 4, updated to reflect the terms of the loan at consummation.
 (Comment 38(m)-4)